Almaty Nightlife: Best Bars, Clubs & Live Music

 12 Best Day Trips from Almaty: Complete Guide 2026

 Best Almaty day trips — Charyn Canyon, Big Almaty Lake, Kolsai Lakes, Tamgaly petroglyphs, Altyn-Emel.
-Distances, costs, and transport.
+Distances, costs, and how to get there.

 travel